SAP-samples/teched2022-XP280/exercises/ex4/README.md

 4. Choose the **TEST**.
 5. Choose **Go to this node's import queue** on the right side of the pane.
 6. As a result, the same transport request is displayed in the import queue of the **TEST** node.
-You can now optionally trigger the import into your test subaccount if you performed the entitlement redistribution in exercise 2.
+You can now optionally trigger the import into your test subaccount if you performed the entitlement redistribution in [Exercise 2](../ex2#optional-redistribute-cloud-foundry-entitlements-among-your-subaccounts).
 This will forward the transport request to the **PROD** node's import queue.

 **Congratulations!**